Skip to content

 Flexibility in the workplace is pretty essential if you want to retain any of your employees these days, but it’s particularly critical for pregnant women and mothers.
 Mothers-to-be need flexibility in when and where they work because they’re dealing with frequent doctor’s appointments and potential pregnancy-related illnesses like morning sickness.

-And working mothers are often juggling childcare duties, so flexibility allows them to balance parenting demands while working, and makes them less of a retention risk.
+And working mothers are often juggling childcare duties, so flexibility allows them to balance parenting demands while working and makes them less of a retention risk.
 In fact, women with childcare responsibilities who can access remote work options are 32% less likely to leave their jobs.
+Providing flexibility is the type of support working mothers need in the workplace to continue to thrive.

 2. Provide Parental Leave